WICG/performance-memory/explainer.md

 Each box with a URL represents a browsing context.
 Arrows depict the relationship between them.
-In each example, the leftmost browsing context calls getMemoryEstimate().
+In each example, the leftmost browsing context calls getMemoryEstimateUASpecific().
 The color of each browsing context depicts whether it should be included in the memory estimate.

 ![Example of memory estimate](/example.png)